Johnny Dougherty: Federal indictments and convictions

 In January 2019, Dougherty was indicted in an IBEW Local 98 investigation that charged him with misusing union funds for personal benefit and corrupting a public official, along with other related allegations.
 Dougherty pleaded not guilty.
 City Councilmember and former electrician Bobby Henon, along with several other employees of the electrical union who were close allies of Dougherty, were also indicted.

 In November 2020, the federal judge overseeing the case ruled that the indictment would be split into separate trials.
 One trial would include all remaining defendants and cover the embezzlement and self-enrichment allegations.
 The other trial only included Dougherty and Henon on charges of corruption, bribery, and fraud.
 Three of the other defendants who were union employees pleaded guilty in December 2022, prior to Dougherty's embezzlement case going to trial.

 In March 2021, Dougherty and his nephew, Gregory Fiocca, were arrested and charged in another federal indictment with 19 counts of conspiracy and extortion.
 The U.S. Attorney's Office alleged Dougherty and Fiocca threatened a contractor "through force and violence, and threats of violence and economic harm".

 On November 15, 2021, Dougherty was convicted on charges of one count of conspiracy to commit fraud and seven counts of wire fraud.
 Shortly after the conviction, Dougherty announced his resignation as business manager of IBEW Local 98.
 He faces a maximum 20-year sentence.

 In December 2023, Dougherty was convicted of 70 counts of embezzlement for stealing from IBEW Local 98 while he was business manager.
 Dougherty was convicted along with former union president Brian Burrows and four other union employees for stealing hundreds of thousands from union accounts to pay for personal expenses.
 During the trial, one co-defendant testified that Dougherty's brother, Pennsylvania Supreme Court Justice Kevin Dougherty received free home repairs paid for by the union.

 In April 2024, the trial against Dougherty for extortion was declared a mistrial by the judge.
 His sentencing for both his 2021 and 2023 convictions was postponed in May 2024.

+In September 2026, President Trump commuted Dougherty's sentence from 2024.
+Dougherty is set to be released from prison early.